 Written Decision Letter

-Within five class days, a designated member of the Student Conduct Panel or the hearing administrator will send out a written summary to the responding student(s) and relevant University officials.
+Within five class days, a designated member of the Student Integrity Panel or the hearing administrator will send out a written summary to the responding student(s) and relevant University officials.
 It will summarize the reasoning for the decision and detail the sanctions (if applicable) and include:

 - A review of the facts